mailjet/mailjet-apiv3-php/README.md

 This repository contains the official PHP wrapper for the Mailjet API.

 Check out all the resources and PHP code examples in the [Offical Documentation](https://dev.mailjet.com/guides/?php#getting-started).
-If you have suggestions on how to improve the guides, please submit an issue in our [Official API Documentation repo](https://github.com/mailjet/api-documentation).

 ## Table of contents